ListIn-Team/ListIn/README.md

   - Title
   - Description
   - Podcastor (one who podcasts)
+  - See all previous reviews for this specific podcast
-- Login (associating saved data w an account)
+- Login (associating saved data with an account)
-- Profile page
 - Add a review: rate and comment
-- Search existing reviews

 Functionality: N/A